Rachel0619/VanTrails/README.md

 #### Set up environment variables

-rename `.env.example` to `.env` and then replace openAI API with your own.
+rename `.env.example` to `.env` and then replace OpenAI API with your own.

 #### Docker